daveaglick/daveaglick/Input/posts/2015-in-review.md

 Title: 2015 In Review
-Lead: A personal look back.
+Lead: A personal look back (and an important announcement).
 Published: 1/1/2016
 Tags:
   - personal